 Why is no one doing anything to improve this?
 Is the Observatory making it worse?

-Internet access is fundamental to the work of the Green Bank Observatory, and our staff work closely with area schools, libraries, businesses, and local government to advocate for improved internet for the region.
+Internet access is fundamental to the work of the Green Bank Observatory, and our staff work closely with the Pocahontas County Broadband Council, area schools, libraries, businesses, and local government to advocate for improved internet for the region.
 Through its advocacy, the Observatory has helped two additional ISPs provide service within the County.
 The Observatory has supported applications for funding to improve infrastructure and provide more incentives to attract other new ISPs.
 The best service solution for our area is the “fiber to the home” (FTTH) project that would provide affordable, wired broadband service.
 Pocahontas County has applied for funds through the USDA and the ReConnect Grant program.

 Advocates compare the importance and necessity of this project to the electrification of rural America, subsidized by the government in the 1930s.
 The Observatory is a fully committed partner in improving internet access in our region – not a barrier that limits it.